matthias-wolff/MusicBookPlayer/README.md

 <a id="apidoc"></a>
 ## 3&emsp;API Documentation
 You will only need the two static methods described in the following.
-The complete documentation can be found [here](https://matthias-wolff.github.io/MusicBookPlayer.js/docs/MusicBookPlayer.js/1.0.0/MusicBookPlayer.html).
+[Click here to see the full documentation](https://matthias-wolff.github.io/MusicBookPlayer.js/docs/MusicBookPlayer.js/1.0.0/MusicBookPlayer.html).

 ### `static MusicBookPayer.create(props)`
 Creates the MusicBookPlayer pseudo-singleton.
 If the object is already existing, the method just returns it.
 If the singleton is not yet existing, the method creates it and writes the MusicBookPlayer HTML page into the current document.